Instagram Combined Shape quotation Created with Sketch. 69

 Accepted Students

-Are you ready to become a Potsdam Bear?
-Accept your offer of Undergraduate admission today, and submit your deposit through our student portal.
+Accept your offer of Undergraduate admission today, and submit your deposit through your student portal.
 Then, let the world know you’re #PotsdamProud.

 Still have questions you need answered?